You are currently viewing Prednisolone Taper: Avoid These Common Mistakes!

 • Long-term use (more than 3 weeks or several months): A very slow taper is necessary, often decreasing the dosage in small increments over weeks or months to allow the adrenal glands time to adjust and begin normal cortisol production again.

-3. Current Dosage and Severity of Symptoms
+3. Current Dosage & Severity Of Symptoms

 The starting dose of prednisolone Taper and the severity of symptoms being experienced are also key considerations in the tapering process: